Join the Guild, Become Part of a Legacy

 Music in the Schools Committee

-Sarah Reincke and Nan Murphy are the co-chairs of the Music in the Schools Committee.
+Sue Luther Chairs the Music in the Schools Committee.
 This committee coordinates the very important education outreach component of the Guild’s work in the community.
+Members of the committee are Susan Jensen, Gloria Pincu, Amy Loether, Sharon Sandel, Patty Coleman, Judy Gifford, Jennifer Garner, Lynn Roberts, and Kathryn Schultz.

 Musical Feasts Committee

-Rhonda Grimes chairs the Musical Feast Committee.
-She will head a team of fellow Guild members as together they plan the major fundraising program for the Guild.
+Mary Collins and Betty Fox are Co-Chairs of the Musical Feast Committee.
+They will head a team of fellow Guild members as together they plan the major fundraising program for the Guild.
+Committee members are Beverly Briedis, Melinda Brown, Stephanie Carpenter, Kathy Dambach, Bolling Farmer, Suellyn Felker, Nancy Gettys, Sue Luther, Billie Marzullo, BA Schenk, Tricia Spooner and Nancy Stewart.
 As many as 20-25 events will be organized in many homes and venues around town, featuring interesting musicians, speakers, and outdoor activities – and, of course, wonderful food!
-Due to the generosity of numerous hosts throughout the year, the proceeds of the Feasts go entirely to support the Asheville Symphony Orchestra and its programs.
+Due to the generosity of numerous hosts throughout the year, the proceeds of the Feasts go to support the Asheville Symphony Orchestra and its programs.

-Sharron Davis heads up the Membership Committee.
-She will organize the annual renewal and new member campaign and will invite members to help her “advertise” the Guild at our table at the symphony concerts and OLLI presentations on the Fridays before each Symphony concert.
+Judy Gifford and Clair Griffith Co-Chair the Membership Committee.
+They will organize the annual renewal and new member campaign and will invite members to help her “advertise” the Guild at our table at the symphony concerts and OLLI presentations on the Fridays before each Symphony concert.

 Sarah Van Gunten heads up the committee to present a series of programs throughout the year.
 Generally held in the week before the Symphony concert, these programs are intended to enhance the Symphony concert experience by presenting interesting and educational insights into music to be featured in each concert.